-- What support is needed or available for the bully to help change his/her behaviour. - What support is needed or available to help the victim to learn coping strategies. - If the behaviours are ongoing and whether it would be helpful to work with the parents of both bully and victim. - Working together to discover the motives behind bullying behaviour and whether it reveals any concerns for the safety of the perpetrator.
+- What support is needed or available for the bully to help change his/her behaviour. - What support is needed or available to help the targeted pupil to learn coping strategies. - If the behaviours are ongoing and whether it would be helpful to work with the parents of both bully and the targeted pupil. - Working together to discover the motives behind bullying behaviour and whether it reveals any concerns for the safety of the perpetrator.
 If this is the case, school should consider whether referrals to other agencies are appropriate.